cotes2020/jekyll-theme-chirpy/_posts/2024-10-29-score-functions.md

 \text{div } \phi = \nabla \cdot \phi = \frac{\partial \phi}{\partial X^1} + \frac{\partial \phi}{\partial X^2} + \frac{\partial \phi}{\partial X^3}
 $$

 Which describes how each point of the field's [flux](https://en.wikipedia.org/wiki/Flux) acts as a source point.
-Using the basic rules for [vector addition](https://mathworld.wolfram.com/VectorAddition.html), we can see that divergence is just the composite vector of the partial derivatives of the scalar field.
+Using the basic rules for [vector addition](https://mathworld.wolfram.com/VectorAddition.html), we can see that divergence is just the composite vector of the sum of the partial derivatives of the scalar field.

 > In summary, fields are "maps" from coordinates to either values or vectors.
 We can combine them to create more complicated fields and switch back and forth between scalar fields and vector fields.
 {:.prompt-info}